bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeed/getting-started.md

 ### Replace tendermint with cometbft

-As tendermint is no longer being developed, the pricefeed module now uses the version implemented by cometbft.
+The pricefeed module now uses the version implemented by cometbft.
 Therefore, to replace the tendermint version, kindly add this line in `go.mod`.

 ```
 replace (